coalton-lang/coalton-website/content/post/20220906-quantum-compiler.md

      540
 ```

 Despite being 1.8x the number of operations more, we've also increased precision by 10,000x.
-This is in line with the efficiency of the Selinger algorithm: an exponential increase in precision does _not_ mean an exponential increase in compiled output size.
+This is in line with the efficiency of the Ross-Selinger algorithm: an exponential increase in precision does _not_ mean an exponential increase in compiled output size.
 Here, we can see the trend in compilation efficiency for different precisions:

 ***